david072/funcially/README.md

 1. Clone the project with `git clone https://github.com/david072/calculator`
 2. `cd calculator`
-3. Run the CLI version with `cargo run --bin cli` or the GUI version with `cargo run --bin gui`
+3. Run the CLI version with `cargo run -p cli` or the GUI version with `cargo run -p gui`

-While it should also work on Linux, it has only been tested on Windows and Mac so far.

-## TODO

-- Constructs such as the unit `W` being constructed from the units `V` and `A`
+To pass arguments to the CLI, use `cargo run -p cli -- <args>`

 ## Contributing